EMiot-hub/Sensor-user-manuals/OScall/README.md

 <p>Heartbeats sent with fport 1 contain one byte representing the battery level multiplied by 10.
 To get the voltage, divide the value by 10.</p>

 <h3>Fport 2</h3>
 <p>Button press sends a long byte string.
 The first byte is the battery level multiplied by 10.
-The rest is a long byte string to be decoded as described.</p>
+The rest is a long byte string.</p>

 <h2>Downlink OTA Configuration</h2>
 <p>Using the provided encoder, you can configure OsCall with a JSON file.</p>